th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/check1.md

 The interface allows two components written in two languages to communicate with each other.
 By sharing .proto files, teams can generate code to use each others' services, without needing to take a code dependency.

-More information is available at Overview  |  Protocol Buffers  |  Google Developers
+More information is available at [Protocol buffers overview](https://developers.google.com/protocol-buffers/docs/overview)

 </notice>